Germany turning people back at the airport: What you need to know | DW | 18.03.2020

 German citizens and their families may still enter the country.
 The same holds for people with German residence permits as well as EU citizens and citizens of Great Britain, Iceland, Liechtenstein, Norway and Switzerland and their families.

-Travelers in possession of a visa that approves them for a longer stay in Germany, such as students, will also be allowed to enter the country, according to the German Federal Police, which is overseeing the border controls.
+Travelers in possession of a visa that approves them for a longer stay in Germany, such as students, will also be allowed to enter the country.

+Holders of shorter-term visas, including tourist and business trip visas, will not be allowed to enter the country, Ahmari from the German Federal Police said.

 It is also still possible for transit passengers to make their connecting flights as long as they remain within the designated transit area of the airport.